hanabi/hanabi.github.io/Reference.md

 ### The Hesitation Chop Move (From a Misplay)

-* Remember that as a special exception, *Scream Discards* do NOT apply when a player has a "blind" card to play in their hand AND the blind card can exist in your hand.
+* Remember that as a special exception, *Scream Discards* do **not** apply when a player has a "blind" card to play in their hand **and** the blind card can exist in your hand.
 * Thus, when this occurs, you will usually want to blind-play your *Finesse Position* card, since this sequence of events indicates either an *Ambiguous Finesse* or a *Pass Bluff*.
 * When you blind-play a card in this situation and it misplays, it means that the unusual discard really was a *Scream Discard* after all, so you should treat it like a normal *Scream Discard* and permanently chop move.
 * This is called a *Hesitation Chop Move* for short, since it was triggered by a (failed) *Hesitation Blind-Play*.

 ### The Rebellious Discard

-* Part of the *Scream Discard* convention states that after a *Scream Discard*, the next player CANNOT discard.
+* Part of the *Scream Discard* convention states that after a *Scream Discard*, the next player **cannot** discard.
 Thus, a player in this situation must completely waste a clue if there is nothing productive to do.
 * However, in some situations, the player who has been screamed at sees that if they give a clue, the next player will be left at 0 clues and will be forced to discard a critical card.
 * Thus, in this situation, the player should chop move as normal and then discard their new chop, which will functionally act as a second *Scream Discard*.
 This second *Scream Discard* is called a *Rebellious Discard*, because they are not doing what they are told.